jarmokivekas/tuamk-thesis/doc/main.md

 applications in modern communication systems.

-Spectrum monitoring, in  general sense, involves sensing and interpreting the frequency content of a band of the     radio spectrum over time\\{ni-white-15}.
+Spectrum monitoring, in  general sense, involves sensing and interpreting the frequency content of a band of the radio spectrum over time\cite{ni-white-15}.
-The complexity of monitoring systems can vary from simple running time-averages of a sensed spectrum to more complex systems that can for example signaling protocols, store spectrum usage history, and analyze data either in real-time or in post-processing in order to provide more information\cite{gronroos16}\cite{ni-white-15}.
+The complexity of monitoring systems can vary from simple running time-averages of a sensed spectrum to more complex systems that can, for example, decode signaling protocols, store spectrum usage history, and analyze data either in real-time or in post-processing in order to provide more information\cite{gronroos16}\cite{ni-white-15}.

 The bulk of work in this thesis is the implementation of a radio spectrum monitoring system consisting of a commercial software-defined radio peripheral and a Linux laptop with